PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

   sensitivity maps for all splits into a single map.
 Project this map into the original dataspace.
 What is the shape of that space?
 Store the projected map into a NIfTI file and inspect it using an MRI viewer.
-  Viewer needs to be capable of visualizing timeseries (hint: for FSLView the timeseries image has to be opened first)!
+  Viewer needs to be capable of visualizing time series (hint: for FSLView the time series image has to be opened first)!

 ..